Small page, high-value. If you’re writing a /decide call and unsure whether to pass ruleset_id or rulebook_id, you’re in the right place.

 The aethis/* namespace

-This is intentional: aethis/* is where the canonical public demo rulesets live (see /getting-started/try-it and /getting-started/examples).
+This is intentional: aethis/* is where the canonical public demo rulebooks and rulesets live (see /getting-started/try-it and /getting-started/examples).
 The namespace doubles as an allow-list for “safe to reference from docs without fear of the tenant renaming it”.

 See also